Advocates for children in foster care

 Rachel Owens has extensive history working with children, especially those who have suffered abuse.

-Educational Specialist degree in School Counseling and a PhD in Counseling.
-She is a Nationally Certified School Counselor and is currently back at Texas A&M University attending Law School.
+She has a Bachelor’s in Criminal Justice and Psychology, a Masters degree in Elementary Education, an Educational Specialist degree in School Counseling, and a PhD in Counseling.
+She is a Nationally Certified School Counselor and is currently back at Texas A&M University, attending Law School.

 She was a Professor for 11 years in the field of school counseling, teaching students working on their Masters in School Counseling.